Domestic Violence Lease Termination

 How do I end my lease if I am a victim of domestic violence?

 First, ask your landlord to let you out of your contract without paying anything; many landlords will allow this.
-You should ask for a simple written release, but it may be okay if you have an email or voice message from the landlord saying you can leave.
+You should ask for a simple written release, but it may be okay if you have (and save) an email or voice message from the landlord saying you can leave.
 You could also send a short letter stating your belief that the landlord let you out of your contract at no charge.
 Keep a copy of the letter.
-If you have a section 8 voucher, contact your caseworker immediately.

 Next, if your landlord or the rental agreement itself require you to pay a smaller amount than what is needed under Utah law, you should only pay the lesser amount.
 It may help to make a note on your check or money order saying “Paid in full for termination of lease.”